OPENDAP/olfs/json-ld.md

 produced by the server.

 ### robots.txt
-Web site owners use the /robots.txt file to give instructions about their site to web robots/crawlers.
-It matters in this discussion because it can be the primary mechanism for robots/crawlers to discover site map content.
+Web site owners use the `/robots.txt` file to give instructions about their site to web robots/crawlers.
+The `robots.txt` file matters in this discussion because it can be the primary mechanism for robots/crawlers to discover site map content.

 A simple `robots.txt` file might look like something like this:
 ```